Amore (Alessandra Mussolini album)

-Amore is the first and only album by Alessandra Mussolini.
-The album was released by the Alfa Records in 1982 in Japan only and was produced by Miki Curtis.
-On the album, Mussolini sang songs in Italian, English and Japanese.
+Amore is the debut and only studio album by Alessandra Mussolini.
+The album was released by Alfa Records in 1982 in Japan only and was produced by Miki Curtis.
+On the album, Mussolini sang songs in Italian, English, and Japanese.
 In 1982, Mussolini and her mother paid a visit to Japan.
-When asked if her daughter can sing for an advertisement, Mussolini's mother gave a positive answer, even though Mussolini had never sung before.
-Mussolini recalled that, "When I sang in Japan, Cristiano Malgioglio (author of some of her songs on the album) saved me."
+When asked if her daughter could sing for an advertisement, Mussolini's mother gave a positive answer, even though Mussolini had never sung before.
+Mussolini recalled that "When I sang in Japan, Cristiano Malgioglio (author of some of her songs on the album) saved me".
 The album was broadcast in Italy for the first time in a program of Canale 5 in 1996.

-In 2000, an album was sold in London for 10 million Lire.
+In 2000, an album was sold in London for £4,500 GBP (₤10,000,000 ITL).
 In 2021, during an interview with Canale 5, Mussolini performed the song "Tokyo Fantasy" from the album in Japanese.